cockroachdb/docs/v2.1/show-databases.md

 toc: true
 ---

-The `SHOW DATABASES` [statement](sql-statements.html) lists all database in the CockroachDB cluster.
+The `SHOW DATABASES` [statement](sql-statements.html) lists all databases in the CockroachDB cluster.

 ## Synopsis